smfo/whatILearntToday/Visual studio/debug.md

 Both of these window update automatically as you move around in the code in debug, and support the search feature described in "Watch window".

+### Immediate window
+Lets you test different aspects of the code by typing commands, manage variables and execute expressions.
+* Get variable values by typing the variable name
+* Change a variable value by typing variable name = value
+* Run function by typing FunctionName(arguments).
+These arguments can be the modified versions you have previously made in the window.
+You can run both the function where the breakpoint is placed and submethods
+* > gives access to the debug functions available. ex: Debug.Print Use >Debug.Print Function(args) to run methods and imidiatly display the output result

 ## Other handy tips

 ### Pin variable value
 Hover over the chosen variable to get its current value.
 Click the pin to the right of the value to pin it to this point in the code.
-Can also be used on nested values
+Can also be used on nested values.

+### Skip code, run code again
+Drag the yellow arrow in the margin around to device what code to run next, this shanges the execution point in the code.
+This can be used to skip code or rerun previous code.
+Right clicking and selecting "Set as next statement" achives a similar effect.

 ### Run til this point
-While in debug mode, click the green play-icon that will appear to the left of the chosen line (while hovering there), to run the code up until this point
+While in debug mode, click the green play-icon that will appear to the left of the chosen line (while hovering there), to run the code up until this point.
+Or right click and select "Run to cursor".

 ### Quick watch
-Allows for expressions creation, with access to all the variable values at the given point in the code
+Allows for expressions creation, with access to all the variable values at the given point in the code.

-Shift + F9                  //Running in debug, opens quickwatch (with selected element if any)
+Right click or (Shift + F9) to open.